DockerSolutionsEngineering/generative-ai-with-testcontainers/README.md

     ```sh
     ./gradlew build
     ```
-3. Create .env file in the root of the project and add your OPENAI_API_KEY there:
+3. For modules 1-4: Create .env file in the root of the project and add your OPENAI_API_KEY there:
    ``` OPENAI_API_KEY=your_key_value_starting_from_sk-proj-...```

 ## Running the Examples